flow/flow-for-vscode/README.md

 * Flow is only supported on Mac and Linux, follow [flowtype.org](http://flowtype.org/docs/getting-started.html#_) to get started
 * You need a `.flowconfig` in your workspace to enable the flow features
 * Make sure you are able to run the `flow` command from the command line
-* set Workspace preference with `"javascript.validate.syntaxValidation": false`.
+* Set workspace preference with `"javascript.validate.syntaxValidation": false`.

 ## Features